-The major in mathematics prepares students for a variety of careers through a balance of theoretical and practical coursework.
-Theoretical study begins with discrete mathematics and continues through linear algebra, algebraic structures, real analysis, topics in mathematics, and foundations of mathematics.
-Problem-solving and mathematical modeling skills are honed through the calculus sequence of courses, differential equations, probability and statistics, numerical methods, and operations research.
+The majors in Mathematics prepare students for a variety of careers through a balance of theoretical and practical coursework.
+Theoretical study begins with discrete mathematics and continues through linear algebra, abstract algebra, real analysis, topics in mathematics, and senior seminar.
+Problem-solving and mathematical modeling skills are honed through the calculus sequence of courses, differential equations, probability and statistics, numerical analysis, and operations research.
 Practical computing skills are developed by using advanced software in many courses and through introductory programming courses.
 Students who wish to teach mathematics in grades 5-12 may also include coursework designed specifically to satisfy state licensure requirements.
-Electives and advising are available for students preparing for graduate school or for math-oriented careers such as the actuarial sciences.
+Additional coursework and advising are available for students preparing for graduate school or for math-oriented careers such as data science and actuarial science.

-Advanced Placement: The math department requires a score of 4 or better on the AP exam in order for the exam to be used to fulfill course requirements in the majors and minors it offers.
+Advanced Placement: The Math and Computer Science department requires a score of 4 or better on the AB AP exam, or 3 or better on the BC AP exam, or less than 3 with a subscore of 4-5 on the BC AP exam in order for the exam to be used to fulfill course requirements in the majors and minors it offers.
 Students with a score of 3 will receive elective credit or receive credit toward General Education requirements.
 Students should consult the department chair with questions on AP exams and requirements for majors.

 Minor in Mathematics

 MAT 101M • Mathematics for the 21st Century 3 Credits